 Hello there!
 My name is Julia and welcome to Skilly ‘n’ Duff.

-This all started… well, we have to go way back (not too far, geez).
 I was born (and raised) in the Greater Los Angeles Area to parents who’d immigrated to California from China’s Guangdong Province decades before.
-Somewhere between the age of six and nearly burning down our second house with my older brother (we wanted to see how flammable dried leaves were: surprise, they’re very flammable) and trying to fit 18 years of my life into two suitcases and a cardboard box to move clear across the country for college, I fell in love.
+Somewhere between the age of six (and nearly burning down our second house with my older brother—we wanted to see how flammable dried leaves were) and trying to fit 18 years of my life into two suitcases and a cardboard box to move clear across the country for college, I fell in love.

-Not romantic love, but that coming into your own, “Yes, these are the people and the things that make me, me” kind of love–both can give you butterflies.
-Eggs stir-fried with tomatoes and ladled over a bed of white rice, black sesame soup flecking your teeth even after you’ve licked your spoon clean, and the hiss of scallion pancakes crisping in a pan.
+Not romantic love, but that coming into your own, “Yes, these are the people and the things that make me, me” kind of love.
+Eggs stir-fried with tomatoes and ladled over a bed of white rice, black sesame tong sui flecking your teeth even after you’ve licked your spoon clean, and the hiss-pop of scallion pancakes crisping in a pan.
 I found restless feet and a wandering heart, soothed only by family camping trips in the summer and passport stamps.
 I found swing dancing and theatre.
 I found language and literature.
 I found food.

 In May 2014, I graduated with a B.A. in English from Boston University.
-After falling madly in love with root vegetables, fresh jugs of apple cider and apple cider-related products, and the way the city breathed on autumn mornings, it was bittersweet to move back to consistent weather, a sprawling mess of a public transportation system, and avocados the size of kettlebells (the slack-jawed looks of disbelief I got in Boston when my parents shipped me a few, let me tell ya).
+After falling madly in love with root vegetables, fresh jugs of apple cider and apple cider-related products, and the way the city breathed on autumn mornings, it was bittersweet to move back to a place without autumns and a sprawling mess of a public transportation system (but I did return to avocados the size of kettlebells… the slack-jawed looks of disbelief I got in Boston when my parents shipped me a few, let me tell ya).